IPOs

 Why do companies do IPOs?

-The biggest reason companies do IPOs is to raise capital to meet the capital needs of the business.
-If a small company is doing $100 million in sales and it believes it could get up to $2 billion then it might take a while if it's growth is funded from internal profits.
+• Raise cash for growth - The biggest reason companies do IPOs is to raise capital to meet the capital needs of the business.
+If a small company is doing $100 million in sales and it believes it could get up to $2 billion then it might take a while if its growth is funded from internal profits.
 So it sells part of the company to investors (the public) and uses the money to grow quicker than it would have otherwise.

-Another reason companies go public is to make it easier to acquire other companies.
+• Raise cash for other reasons - For example, having cash makes it easier to acquire other companies.
 Buying other companies requires a lot of cash.
-Doing an IPO allows them to raise cash as well as have a publicly traded stock that they can use as a currency to buy another company (called a "stock swap").
+Doing an IPO allows companies to raise cash as well as utilize their publicly traded stock as a currency to purchase other companies (called a "stock swap").

 How is an IPO done?